matteotroppina/PDE_solver/README.md

    ../default.csv
    ```

-   wich follows the required syntax standard for the parameters definition:
+   which follows the required syntax standard for the parameters definition:

    ```bash
    rows,50